-Cheryl (Hutchins) McComish ’74 began her teaching career in the fall of 1974 in North Woodstock, NH.
-In over 40 years of work in the education field, she has seen a lot of changes.
-Her experiences have been in elementary and middle school grades, among multiple states.
-Cheryl has taught hundreds of children to read, and is currently employed as a Reading Specialist in the Wake County Public Schools of Raleigh, NC.
-She has been married for 37 years to her wonderful husband, Dave, and she has two daughters and five grandchildren.
+Cheryl (Hutchins) McComish ’74 began her teaching career in 1974 in North Woodstock, NH.
+Cheryl has taught hundreds of children to read, and currently works as a reading specialist in the Wake County Public Schools of Raleigh, NC.
+She has been married for 37 years to her husband, Dave, and has two daughters and five grandchildren.

-Mark Phelan ’74 celebrated 20 years of ownership of the Hungry Horse Café in Rye.
-Retirement is getting closer and Mark is looking forward to no more 70 hour work weeks and lots more hiking and skiing.
+Mark Phelan ’74 celebrated 20 years of ownership of the Hungry Horse Café in Rye, NH.
+Retirement is getting closer and Mark is looking forward to fewer 70 hour work weeks and more hiking and skiing.

-Jane (Bryant) Provencher ’74 retired in June and is currently working part-time as a Title 1 consultant for the NHDOE in the North Country.
-She also tutors two days a week at the Community Bible Academy in Berlin and loves every minute of her job.
+Jane (Bryant) Provencher ’74, ’82G retired in 2013 and is currently working part-time as a Title 1 consultant for the NH Department of Education in the North Country.
+She also tutors two days a week at the Community Bible Academy in Berlin.

-Barbara (Page) Stone ’74 has retired after many years as a Director in several child care programs.
-Working with young children is Barbara’s passion, and she is now blessed to be sitting for my two beautiful grandchildren, Nova and Robert.
+Barbara (Page) Stone ’74 retired after many years as a director in several child care programs.
+She and her husband of 33 years, Jim, have two sons and two grandchildren.

-Shirley Burns ’75 retired from teaching and administration in the special education field on July 1, 2013 while residing in Oregon for 36 years.
-Shirley relocated to Buffalo, New York, to be near her in-laws as well as a short drive away from her family in New Hampshire and Massachusetts.
+Shirley Burns ’75 retired in 2013 from teaching and administration in the special education field.
+She relocated to Buffalo, NY, to be near her in-laws and a short drive away from family in NH and MA.

-Kerri-Ann Black-Deegan ’79 ’99G is a Certified Public Accountant at her own firm, which she founded in 1984 in Montpelier VT.
-She is married to Ed Deegan, and has four sons.
+Keri-Ann Black-Deegan ’79, ’99G is the principal of Keri-Ann Black-Deegan, CPA, which she founded in 1984 in Montpelier, VT.
+She is married to Ed Deegan and has four sons.